Injured on a Cruise Ship?

 - Cruise ship collisions – Although this type of situation rarely occurs, passengers can suffer life-threatening injuries if the cruise ship crashes into underwater debris, land masses, or anything else, such as another cruise ship.

-Our Norfolk cruise accident lawyers are your protectors against these tactics.
+Our Virginia cruise accident lawyers are your protectors against these tactics.
 We know the law, and we can help you.
-Call Kalfus & Nachman PC at (855) 880-8163 for a free case evaluation.
+Call Kalfus & Nachman PC at (855) 880-8163 or contact us for a free case evaluation.